drycc/workflow/src/installing-workflow/ingress.md

 Once all of the pods are in the `READY` state, and `drycc.$host` resolves to the external IP found above, Workflow is up and running!

 After installing Workflow, [register a user and deploy an application](../quickstart/deploy-an-app.md).

-##### Feedback

-While this feature is experimental we welcome feedback on the issue.
-We would like to learn more about use cases, and user experience.
-Please [open a new issue](https://github.com/drycc/workflow/issues/new) for feedback.

 [builder]: ../understanding-workflow/components.md#builder